 Over two decades CCNR team along with state forest departments and Community based organizations has taken a lead role in the world by demonstrating the Medicinal Plants Conservation Program through implementation of insitu and exsitu conservation projects in southern India.

 The Centre works closely with Centre for Traditional Knowledge, Data Science and Informatics of TDU and has been developing a dynamic, well referenced multi-dimensional database on Indian Medicinal Plants species called Encyclopedia on Indian Medicinal Plants.
 This database treasures more than 6500 species that are medicinally important from various published sources.
-This browser connects to more than two lakh vernacular names and scientific names and associated multi-dimensional information including botanical identity, distribution information, illustrative photographs, maps, pharmacology information and more.
-This is shared through various websites for conservation programs and specific needs.
-Specific maps are prepared and shared to forest departments exclusively through COE project.
+This browser connects to more than two lakh vernacular names, scientific names and associated multi-dimensional information including botanical identity, distribution, photographs, maps, pharmacology information etc. This is shared through various websites for conservation programs and specific needs.